Adopting a TinyKitten

 Stay tuned to our Facebook page for updates.

-These cats and kittens were all born feral, and some have special medical or socialization needs.
+Unless they were born to a feral mama in our care, almost all of our rescues were born feral (in the wild, without human interaction).
+Some have special medical or socialization needs.
 Get to know them on our livestreams or send us an email if you'd like more information about a specific cat.

 We strongly prioritize applications for pairs of cats/kittens, so please consider whether you would be willing to keep one of our bonded pairs together!